genesiscommunitysuccess/docs/docs/00_gpalx/06_configuration/01_overview.md

 # Configure application

-When you first created your app via the GenX CLI we applied some defaults to get you started quickly.
+When you first created your app via the GenX CLI, we applied some defaults to get you started quickly.
 This section will show you where to configure some of the different parts of your application.

 :::tip
 After you change any config, make sure to do a clean build of your application (`genx app reassemble`) to see the effects.
 :::

-## Application Version
+## Application version

 The application version defaults to `1.0.0-SNAPSHOT` and can be found in the `build.gradle.kts` as highlighted in the below code snippet: